Anthropology at Brunel ranked 4th in the UK and 2nd in London (The Guardian 2018).

 We have an excellent reputation for our cutting'edge research addressing both global issues – particularly in Africa, South/ Southeast Asia and the South Pacific – and local problems.
 Our staff are experts in child'focused anthropological studies, development, psychological anthropology and medical anthropology.
 Our thriving Anthropology Society organises regular parties, film screenings, trips and talks that will help you extend your learning as you socialise.

 Our degree programmes are structured around core topics.
 You then have a choice of additional modules from a rich array, supported by our staff’s particular areas of research interest.
 You can choose from 3 year/ 4 year with professional development including 2 work placement.
-Year 1 offers an introduction to Anthropology, Introduction to Anthropology, Methods in Anthropology, Anthropology, Objects and Images, Introduction to Sociology, Globalisation.
-In year 2 compulsory subjects are Classical Anthropological Theory, Political and Economic Issues in Anthropology, Social Divisions, Sociology of Everyday Life, Sociology of Health and Illness & options in Ethnicity, Culture and Identity, Ethnography of a Selected Region.
-Year 3 compulsory subject is Dissertation with options to pick Anthropology of the Person, Anthropology of the Body, Anthropology of Childhood and Youth, Themes in Psychological and Psychiatric Anthropology.
+Year 1 offers: Introduction to Anthropology: Themes, Key Ideas in Sociology, Introduction to Anthropology; Beliefs and Ways of Thinking, Anthropology, Objects and Images, Research Methods in Anthropology, Contemporary Society and Media.
+In year 2 compulsory subjects are Classical Anthropological Theory, Political and Economic Issues in Anthropology, Sociology of Everyday Life: Issues in Contemporary Culture & options in Ethnicity, Culture and Identity, Ethnography of a Selected Region.
+Year 3 compulsory subject is Social Anthropology and Sociology Dissertation with a selection of options to pick from: Anthropology of the Person, Anthropology of the Body, Anthropology of Childhood and Youth, Themes in Psychological and Psychiatric Anthropology.
 Visit our website to find out full list of modules.

 |Duration & Attendance||Qualification||Tuition fees||Fee type|